Flova/PhotoScanner/README.md

 ```

 # Usage
-To start the PhotoScanner run `poetry run ./app -h`.
+To start the PhotoScanner run `photoscanner -h`.

+If you installed PhotoScanner from source run `poetry run photoscanner -h`.

 # Setup
 The setup should roughly look like this: